-$Comcast{c,2011}$ captures the fraction of census tract c's population that has access to Comcast broadband.
-Although ISP operations are highly persistent, I address possible time-varying changes in coverage by using the same method to calculate $Comcast{c,2014}$ and taking the average to compute $Comcast_c$ .
-Panel (a) in Figure 7 presents a histogram of $Comcast_c$ in large central metropolitan counties, which exhibits a clear bimodal distribution with peaks at 0 and 100 percent.
+where $Population{b,2010}$ refers to the 2010 population of census block b and $1(Comcast{b,2011})$ is an indicator for whether Comcast offers broadband service in census block b as of 2011. $Comcast{c,2011}$ captures the fraction of census tract c's population that has access to Comcast broadband.
+Although ISP operations are highly persistent, I address possible time-varying changes in coverage by using the same method to calculate $Comcast{c,2014}$ and taking the average to compute $Comcast_c$.
+Panel (a) in Figure 6 presents a histogram of $Comcast_c$ in large central metropolitan counties, which exhibits a clear bimodal distribution with peaks at 0 and 100 percent.
 This distribution enables clean identification of treated census tracts that have near-complete Comcast coverage and control census tracts with no Comcast presence.
 For placebo tests, I use the same methodology to construct coverage rates for AT&T and Charter, the next two largest ISPs by subscriber count.

 Eligibility for Internet Essentials also depends on whether a household has at least one child that receives free or reduced-price lunch at school.
+The baseline criteria for lunch benefits is in turn determined by low-income status, defined as earning an annual income that less than 185 percent of the federal poverty limit.
+The poverty limit is defined separately for households of different sizes and increases slightly each year to account for inflation.

-The baseline criteria for lunch benefits is in turn determined by low-income status given the size of the household, neither of which I can directly observe from the HMDA or GSE data.
-To overcome this, I first assume that all homeowners have a school-aged child between ages 6 and 18.
-Next, I assign low-income status based on a four-person household, which corresponds to the average household size of Internet Essentials subscribers.
-The income threshold for a four-person household increases slightly each year to account for inflation and averages \$42,000 between 2008 and 2015.
-I classify all households with income less than 185 percent of the FPL for a three-person household (\$35,000) as eligible and households with income more than 185 percent of the FPL for a five-person household (\$49,000) as ineligible.
-Households with income between the three- and five-person household thresholds are excluded from analysis to account for measurement error and the possibility of bunching below the 4-person cutoff.
-This classification method allows me to compute an intent-to-treat effect that is plausible as long as I can rule out imbalances in Internet Essentials eligibility across geographic areas that correlate with Comcast availability.
+A key challenge is that I cannot observe household size or the age of children (if any) from the HMDA or GSE data.
+To overcome this, I first assume that all homeowners have at least one school-aged child between ages 6 and 18.
+Next, I assign low-income status based on a four-person household, which is the average household size of Internet Essentials subscribers.
+The income threshold for a four-person household is around \$42,000 by 2012.
+Instead of using dollar amount cutoffs, I classify all households with income less than 185 percent of the FPL for a three-person household (\$35,000) as eligible and households with income more than 185 percent of the FPL for a five-person household (\$49,000) as ineligible.
+Households with income between the three- and five-person household thresholds are excluded from the analysis to account for measurement error and the possibility of strategic bunching behavior around the 4-person cutoff.
+This classification allows me to compute an intent-to-treat effect that is plausible as long as I can rule out imbalances in Internet Essentials eligibility across geographic areas that correlate with Comcast availability.
 Finally, I further restrict the control group to households with income below 185 percent of the FPL for a six-person family (\$57,000).
-This upper bound allows me to focus on two groups with similar characteristics, including income.
-The resulting annual thresholds for Internet Essentials eligibility are tabulated in Table A.1.
+This upper bound ensures that both eligible and ineligible groups can be classified as low to moderate income and share similar characteristics.14 The resulting annual thresholds for Internet Essentials eligibility are tabulated in Table A.1.